 - Step 1: Sprinkle the salt, black pepper, garlic powder and paprika generously on both sides of the fish.

-- Step 2: Add oil to a hot pan on medium heat and sear each side of the fish for about 1 minute.
+- Step 2: Add oil to a hot pan or skillet on medium heat and sear each side of the fish for about 1 minute.
 It's not supposed to be fully cooked at this point.

 - Step 3: Heat the butter or oil.
 Add the garlic and onion.
 Sauté for 30 seconds.
 Add the bell peppers, tomatoes, and chili paste, stir, and cook for about 2 minutes.